thenexthub/Codira/docs/ErrorHandling.md

 }
 ```

-As with `switch` statements, Swift makes an effort to understand whether
+As with `switch` statements, Codira makes an effort to understand whether
 catch clauses are exhaustive.
 If it can determine it is, then the
 compiler considers the error to be handled.
 If not, the error
 automatically propagates out of scope, either to a lexically enclosing